 Studio Lucy Sanderson is a multidisciplinary practice with a provision to design for equality.
-Conceiving creative projects from initial concept through to production, we hope to inspire for the future of change.
+Conceiving creative projects from initial concept through to production, hoping to inspire for the future of change.

 Sanderson coined the term, "(every)body deserves equality", 2016 - referring to the 'body' as a glocalised landscape with the premise to perform in society without stereotyping.
 This concept was initially related to acknowledging the lack of people of colour within the feminist discourse, '(every)body' is the groundwork ideology hoping to redefine the notion of sexuality, nationality, age, culture, cultural capital and gender through the means of equality.